 How Innovation Refunds Helped Eligible Construction Companies Recover

-With the help of Innovation Refunds, qualifying businesses in the construction industry received millions of dollar[D&G4] s in payroll tax refunds through the Employee Retention Credit program.
+With the help of Innovation Refunds, qualifying businesses in the construction industry received millions of dollars in payroll tax refunds through the Employee Retention Credit program.

 Innovation Refunds (IR)’s team of independent tax professionals have helped over 163 construction companies get the ERC refund they were eligible for.

 One example of a successful ERC filing facilitated by IR is Scott Winter Construction.
 This company received over $1.3 million in payroll tax refund after qualifying for Employee Retention Tax Credit assistance.

 Our experienced team of independent tax professionals can help eligible companies receive its ERC refund as seamlessly as possible.